imtherealF1/ballsdex-cogs/gambling/HOWTOINSTALL.md

 ### Step 2: Adding The Package

 > [!IMPORTANT]
-> The installer will automatically add the package into your config.yml file if your Ballsdex instance is running on a version equal to or higher than **VERSION 2.22.0**.
+> The installer will automatically add the package into your config.yml file if your Ballsdex instance is running on a version greater than or equal to **VERSION 2.22.0**.

 1. Navigate to `ballsdex/core/bot.py`.
 2. Locate the `PACKAGES` list: